alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

     - Expand the domain and deselect all objects
     - Select "Safe Haven Research Users"
     - Click "Next"
-  - On the `Domain and OU filtering` screen:
+  - On the `Uniquely identifying your users` screen:
     - Click "Next"
   - On the `Filter users and devices` screen:
     - Select "Synchronize all users and devices"